 The most commonly overdiagnosed conditions include cancer, chronic kidney disease, low testosterone, and pre-dementia.
 Most people have the risk factors indicative of these and other medical conditions but many remain asymptomatic, or die of causes unrelated to these diseases before it has time to develop.
 Some do develop early signs of disease but which spontaneously regress with reasonable care.

-As pointed out on the website of the Law Offices of Yvonne Fraser there are many ways that person is harmed by negligence.
+There are many ways that person is harmed by negligence.
 The danger of overdiagnosis is the effect on quality of life.
 People are so scared of becoming sick that even when there is every indication of good health, they undergo unnecessary treatments that are not only expensive but may have unanticipated consequences that have an adverse effect on health worse than the feared condition.
 A healthcare provider that knowingly overdiagnoses may be considered negligent when it leads to injury or harm to the patient.